industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

 # Configure Northbound

 The Northbound consist of one device.
-In the following this is called "Central Device".
+In the following this is called "Shopfloor-to-Cloud".
 Installed Apps on Central Device:
-  - Data Service
+  - IIH Essentials
   - Databus
   - Energy Manager
   - DataXess
-  - IIH Core
+  - IIH Semmantics
-  - IIH Configurator
+  - Common Configurator
+  - Registry Service

-## Databus
+## Create Databus Credentials and Topics

 Configure the User and Topic in the Databus Configurator as described [here](install_PLC_Devices_Southbound.md).